K-Scorpio/scorpiosec/content/en/posts/HTB-Blurry.md

 Nmap done: 1 IP address (1 host up) scanned in 12.40 seconds
 ```

-Our nmap scan discovers two ports 22 (SSH) and 80 (HTTP).
+Our nmap scan discovers two open ports 22 (SSH) and 80 (HTTP).
 We also notice a redirection to `app.blurry.htb`, which we will access after updating our hosts file.

 ```
 sudo echo "10.10.11.19 blurry.htb app.blurry.htb" | sudo tee -a /etc/hosts